 Electric reconnections decreased across all IOU territories, as with electric disconnections (Figures 32-35).
 These reductions were largely driven by the lower number of disconnections overall due to the moratoria on disconnections in effect for most of 2020 and 2021.
 For instance, in 2021, PG&E reported 38 electric reconnections and 66 dual-commodity reconnections.
 These reconnections were not in response to disconnections due to non-payment; rather, they reflected cases where inspections or repairs were required at a customer's premise.
-PG&E saw an increase of reconnections in 2022 after the moratorium on disconnections was lifted because PG&E had more disconnections issued.
+PG&E saw an increase of reconnections in 2022 and 2023 after the moratorium on disconnections was lifted because PG&E had more disconnections issued.
 By contrast, SCE issued fewer disconnections and SDG&E issued no disconnections-both utilities had no reconnections in 2022.
+In 2023, SCE saw an increase in reconnections and SDG&E continued to have no reconnections.

-FIGURE 32: PG&E ELECTRIC ONLY - TOTAL RESIDENTIAL RECONNECTIONS
+FIGURE 31: PG&E ELECTRIC ONLY - TOTAL RESIDENTIAL RECONNECTIONS